‘Sports Illustrated’ Swimsuit Finalist Raine Michaels Goes Braless Under Sheer Top In Racy Boomerang

 She is wearing her blonde hair swept to the side and down, as its natural waves cascade over her shoulders onto her chest and back.
 She is wearing a little eyeshadow and mascara, while bronzer accentuates her cheekbones and helps frame her face.

 As the geotag included with the post indicates, Raine posed for the Boomerang while in the Bahamas, more specifically at the Cove Atlantis, a luxury resort.
 The post, which Sports Illustrated Swimsuit shared with its almost 2 million Instagram followers, was viewed about 30,000 times within an hour of having been posted, garnering more than 4,300 likes and over 50 comments.
-Users of the social media platform took to the comments section to praise Raine’s beauty and wish her good luck on the upcoming announcement of winner of the SI Swimsuit Model Search.
+Users of the social media platform took to the comments section to praise Raine’s beauty and wish her good luck on the upcoming announcement of the winner of the SI Swimsuit Model Search.

 “I hope you win the swim search!
 You got my vote,” one user wrote.